chootka/subnodes/README.md

         git clone https://github.com/chootka/subnodes.git

+* configure your wireless access point and mesh network in subnodes.config in any text editor, or in the command line you can use nano

+        nano subnodes.config

 * run the installation script

         cd subnodes
         sudo ./install.sh

 The installation process takes about 15 minutes.
-You will be prompted to name your mesh network and the option to name and install a wireless access point.
-After it has completed, you will have a running web server, wireless access point, and BATMAN Advanced mesh node.
+After it has completed, you will have a running node.js web server, wireless access point, and BATMAN Advanced mesh node.
 Connecting to the network and navigating to a browser page will redirect you to http://www.subnodes.org, where a sample node.js chat client will be running.

 From here, fork, build, share your ideas, and have fun!